-[Emilia Romagna Villages] Bagno di Romagna
+[Emilia Romagna Villages] Bagno di Romagna, the thermal village

 Estimated reading time: 3 minutes